-The UART Transfer Interrupt is controlled by several UART transfer conditions.
+Each UART Interrupt is controlled by several UART transfer conditions.
 When one of these conditions occurs, an interrupt pulse will be generated to get the attention of the microcontroller.
-These conditions are a transmitter data register empty, transmitter idle, receiver data available, receiver overrun, address detect and an RX pin wake-up.
-To allow the program to branch to its respective interrupt vector address, the global interrupt enable bit, EMI, and UART Interrupt enable bit, UARTE, must first be set.
-When the interrupt is enabled, the stack is not full and any of the conditions described above occurs, a subroutine call to the UART Interrupt vector, will take place.
-When the interrupt is serviced, the UART Interrupt flag, UARTF, will be automatically cleared.
+These conditions are a transmitter data register empty, transmitter idle, receiver reaching FIFO trigger level, receiver overrun, address detect and an RXn/TXn pin wake-up.
+To allow the program to branch to their corresponding interrupt vector addresses, the global interrupt enable bit, EMI, and UARTn Interrupt enable bit, URnE, must first be set.
+When the interrupt is enabled, the stack is not full and any of the conditions described above occurs, a subroutine call to the UARTn Interrupt vector, will take place.
+When the interrupt is serviced, the UARTn Interrupt flag, URnF, will be automatically cleared.
 The EMI bit will also be automatically cleared to disable other interrupts.
+However, the UnSR register flags will only be cleared when certain actions are taken by the UARTn, the details of which are given in the UART Interfaces section.